criteo/babar/README.md

 The **babar agent** is a `java-agent` program.
 An agent is a jar that can be attached to a JVM in order to intrument this JVM.
 The agent fecthes, at regular interval, information on the resource comsumption and logs the resulting metrics in a plain text file named `babar.log` inside the YARN log directory.
 YARN's log aggregation at the end of the application them combine all the executors logs into a single log file on HDFS.

-The **babar-processor** is the piece of software responsible for parsing the aggregated log file from the YARN application and aggregating the metrics found in them to produce the graphs. the logs are parsed as streams which allows the **babar-processor** to aggregate large logs files (dozens of GB) wihtout needing to load them in memory entirely at once.
+The **babar-processor** is the piece of software responsible for parsing the aggregated log file from the YARN application and aggregating the metrics found in them to produce the graphs. the logs are parsed as streams which allows the **babar-processor** to aggregate large logs files (dozens of GB) without needing to load them in memory entirely at once.

 Once the **babar-processor** has run, a new directory is created containing two HTML files containing the graphs (memory, CPU usage, GC usage, executor counts, flame-graphs,...).